 - Promote good oral health.
 It strengthens the grip of the gums to prevent tooth loss.

 - Detoxify your liver.
-Taken internally, it can serve as an important component of a detox regimen and promote liver health.15
+Taken internally, it can serve as an important component of a detox regimen that promotes liver health.14

 How to Make Lime Oil